 - Nature of the profession and whether it requires specialized or basic training;

 - Lay off record within the past six months prior to the submission of the FORM ETA 9089;

 How to Determine Whether an owner has the Financial Ability for a Petition

-All employment immigration petitions require that the petitioner is capable to pay the offered salary and maintain such ability until the alien receives fixed resident status.
+All employment-based petitions require that the petitioner can pay the prevailing wage salary and maintain such ability until the foreign national receives permanent resident status.

-Though financial files are not required during the submission, the USCIS requires financial doc from the date of the submission and through the Form I-140.
-In some cases, USCIS may further check the CO’s ability to pay during the Document I-485 adjustment status even after the Blank I-140 has been approved.
+Though financial files are not required during the submission, the USCIS requires financial documents from the data of the submission of the FORM ETA 9089 and through the adjudication of the FORM I-140.
+In some cases, USCIS may further check the employer’s ability to pay during the adjudication of the FORM I-485 adjustment status even after the FORM I-140 has been approved.